getsolus/solus-site.github.io/content/blog/2016-10-30-this-week-in-solus-install-38.md

 ## Hackfest

 During Saturday, Bryan and I had ourselves a hackfest / "build-o-rama" (*name is inspired by building and packaging of software*).
-You can watch it below!
+During this Hackfest, Bryan worked on packaging, for example landing gzdoom, lbreakout2, and tools such as shellcheck.
+He also triaged and fixed issues, such as resolving dependencies for Gnome Builder, further putting a dent in our backlog.

+During the Hackfest, I worked on the site and landed community patches.

 {{< youtube "peXzufAT_Lc" >}}